larpchronicles/rules/rules-topics/999_changelog.md

 * Rune of Chambering can now be set to the DRAINED condition.

 <u>Tinkering</u>
-* Portable Wildfire and Grenade are now "Normal Flame" not “Physical Flame”
+* Portable Wildfire and Grenade are now "Normal Flame" not "Physical Flame"
 * Tinkering's gathering skill renamed to Scrapping to match its components of Scrap Parts.

 <u>Smithing</u>